-Very often, building strong credit comes down to simply putting in place a consistent system for managing credit card payments, ideally before you’ve made mistakes that can pull you into debt but certainly afterwards as well.
-With these few simple tips you can set up just such a system and reduce the hassle, anxiety and cost of your cards while making credit benefit you.
+Very often, building strong credit comes down to simply putting a consistent system for managing card payments in place, ideally before you’ve made mistakes that can pull you into debt but certainly afterward as well.
+With these few simple tips, you can set up your personalized system to reduce the hassle, anxiety, and high cost of your credit cards interest rate.

 There is no direct negative impact on your credit score if you carry over a small balance each month, but there is certainly no benefit either and if you do you are essentially giving money away in interest payments.

 Pay Down Highest Interest Cards First

 In that case, it makes the most sense to focus on the highest interest card first rather than spread payments out evenly among several cards.
-This can shave off a few points in high interest payments and leave you paying off only the lower interest cards sooner.
+This can shave off a few points in high-interest payments and leave you paying off only the lower interest cards sooner.

 Use Online Credit Card Portals and Pay Electronically

 If you’re reading this, it’s safe to assume you have access to the Internet.
-If so, you have one of the most powerful tools for managing your credit card payments: the online payment portal from your credit card company.
+If so, you have one of the most powerful tools for managing your payments: the online payment portal from your credit card company.

 Don’t wait for a letter in the mail or an email to remind you when your payments are due; instead, set up a date of your choosing and build a routine around paying before this date.
 Paying off the card multiple times per month, especially around large purchases, can keep you under the ideal 30% total credit utilization level as well.

-If your budget is running a little tight, it can be a good idea to plan specifically for any purchases made on the card and take care not spend that cash until the credit card transactions have posted.
+If your budget is running a little tight, it can be a good idea to plan specifically for any purchases made on the card and take care to not spend extra money until the transactions have posted.